archilex/advanced-tables-docs/README.md

 5. Add the AdvancedTables trait

     If you haven't already, [add the AdvancedTables trait](#adding-advanced-tables-to-your-table) to your table.

+6. Install Managed Default Views (optional)

+    If you would also like to use the new Managed Default Views, [follow these instructions](#updating-to-the-managed-default-views-beta).

 ### Using Advanced Indicators